FuturaSoft/Pabana/README.md

 ## RELEASE INFORMATION

-*Pabana 1.0.0 "Banana"*
+*Pabana 1.0.1 "Banana"*

-This is the first public release of Pabana Framework.
+This is the first fix for public release of Pabana Framework.

-### UPDATES IN 1.0.0
+### UPDATES IN 1.0.1

 Please see [CHANGELOG.md](CHANGELOG.md).
 Or on Pabana website [Changelog](https://pabana.futurasoft.fr/about/changelog/).